rssoftwareab/arrigo-support/docs/support/index.md

 If the services still aren't running you can try [solution 2](#solution-2).

 **Note!**
-The commands will fail if your server isn't connected to the internet.
+These commands will fail if your server isn't connected to the internet.
 In that case you can contact arrigosupport@rssoftware.se for further instructions.

 #### Solution 2